lchmist/qa-testing-projects/README.md

-# qa-testing-projects
+# QA Testing Projects

-Manual QA testing portfolio – web, mobile and API testing projects
+Junior QA Engineer with experience in web, mobile, and API testing.
+I focus on analysis, bug detection, and improving product quality in real user scenarios.

-# QA Testing Portfolio
+## About this repository

-This repository contains sample QA testing projects.
+This repository showcases my QA testing projects, including test documentation, bug reports, and practical testing examples.

 ## Tools used